Delaware is home to an amazing variety of butterflies, and if you’re a fan of these beautiful insects, then this is the perfect place for you.

 The Viceroy is smaller and has a more prominent black line across its hindwings.

-The Viceroy is known for its mimicry of the Monarch, a defense mechanism against predators.
-To be real with you, Monarchs are known to be toxic to predators due to the milkweed they feed on, Viceroys are not toxic.
+To be real with you, monarchs are known to be toxic to predators due to the milkweed they feed on, but viceroys are not toxic.

-However, predators will avoid the Viceroy thinking it is a Monarch and potentially toxic.
+However, predators will avoid the Viceroy, thinking it is a Monarch and potentially toxic.

 Observing a Viceroy butterfly in Delaware can be an exciting experience, as it displays a fascinating survival strategy.